bristolgolang/machinelearning/README.md

 This exercise is available for everyone, however we will be covering explicitly it in the June 2020 Bristol (UK) Go meetup.
 It is recommended to read through the README while exploring the codebase.
-We're aiming towards building the knnclassifier, so read that file at your own discretion.

-Either;
-- clone the repo and implement your own KNN classifier in the classifiers package, you can then make a PR back to into this repo, sharing what you learnt with others (recommended)
+Clone the repo and implement your own KNN classifier in the classifiers package, you can then make a PR back to into this repo, sharing what you learnt with others (recommended)
-- create your own package and import the harness package

 ## Understanding the codebase